-Condition: The Minnesota Department of Human Services (DHS) maintains the computer system, MAXIS, which is used by the County to support the eligibility determination process.
-In the case files reviewed for eligibility, not all documentation was available, updated, or input correctly in MAXIS to support participant eligibility.
-In 12 of the 40 casefiles reviewed, the asset information in MAXIS did not match the supporting documentation provided by the participant.
+Condition: The Minnesota Department of Human Services (DHS) maintains the computer systems, MAXIS and METS, which are used by Watonwan County to support the eligibility determination process.
+In the case files reviewed for eligibility, not all documentation was available, updated, or input correctly to support participant eligibility.
+The following instances were noted in the sample of 80 case files tested: